NOTE: This program is ONLY open to Economics majors.

 Edinburgh is consistently voted the top city in the UK to live in.
 The university has multiple campuses across the city of Edinburgh, but its main campus is nearby the central railway station and in the heart of the city.
 Edinburgh is a safe student city, with a population of 500,000.
 We have four universities in the city and together students make up one tenth of the population.
 Edinburgh was ranked the second best student city in the UK by QS Best Student Cities 2015.

-- 300-level Economics courses at Edinburgh require students to have already completed micro and macroeconomics.
-Completion of an econometrics course may also be required depending on the course you wish to enroll at Edinburgh.
+- Must have completed EC 311 - Intermediate Microeconomic Theory and EC 313 - Intermediate Macroeconomic Theory with grades B- or higher.
+Completion of an econometrics course may also be required depending on the courses you wish to enroll at Edinburgh.